DaXor-0/Swing_Test/README.md

 1. Create a new script in `scripts/environments/`.
 2. Export the necessary variables.
 3. Update the `location` parameter to point to the new script.

+#### Debug mode
+When running on debug mode, manually select array sizes, algorithms and datatypes to run tests on.
+Debug mode will not save benchmark test time or allocations.

 ## Data Analysis and Visualization